 If a Person Has Never Taken PCL and Selects See History

 Once you take the self-assessment your results will show up here as a graph.
 You can watch your scores change over time.
-Remember, no one will see your results other than you.
-This is an opportunity to get feedback on how severe your symptoms are, and if you are getting better or worse over time. .
+This is an opportunity to get feedback on how severe your symptoms are, and if you are getting better or worse over time.
+Remember, no one will see your results other than you, although you can choose to share the results with your health care provider, who may then opt to make use of these results in your care..
 Take the self-assessment now for more information.

 PCL Graph Help Text

 This graph shows how your scores on the self-assessment have changed over time.
-It is normal for your symptoms to go up and down a bit from day to day.
+It is normal for your symptoms to go up and down a bit from time to time.
 It is most important to look for a trend over time.
 Lower scores mean that you have less severe symptoms.
 So if your line is going down, that is good news.
 Higher scores mean that you have more severe symptoms, so if your line is going up, you may want to check in with your provider and let him or her know (or get a provider if you don't already have one).

 Scheduling PCL